jconerly/ZeroMQ-Poller-Timer/README.md

 # DESCRIPTION

-Within a ZeroMQ::Poller infinite loop there does not seem to be a way to use something like AnyEvent to trigger a timer so that, regardless of what's happening on the sockets you're polling, you can periodically do stuff.
+ZeroMQ::Poller waits on ZeroMQ sockets for events, and if you're writing a daemon you would usually have it do this in an infinite loop.
+However, if nothing is happening on those sockets then ZeroMQ::Poller just blocks on it's `poll()` method indefinitely.
+Daemons might periodically want to do things, like reload configuration files, talk to databases, or process jobs that didn't succeed the first time.

+Currently, ZeroMQ::Poller has no built in functionality to let you periodically break out of the the `poll()` and do work.
+So this is my attempt at adding a periodic timer within the boundry of ZeroMQ::Poller.

 ZeroMQ::Poller::Timer is a simple, AnyEvent-like timer for use with ZeroMQ::Poller.
-Like an AnyEvent timer you can set the timer to fire off once, or at intervals.
+Like an AnyEvent timer you can set each timer to fire off once, or at intervals.
 It currently does not support a callback feature, and might never.
-The timer is simply a way to make it possible to periodically break out of your `$poller->poll()` block so you can do stuff.
+The timer is simply a way to make it possible to periodically break out the blocking `poll` so you can do stuff.

 # FULL EXAMPLE